 Managing SSH Keys and Key Pairs for Linux Instances

-Apiculus CloudConsole allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
-Passwords, due to their very nature, can easily be compromised.
-On the other hand, SSH keys are encrypted signatures that function only when there’s a match between their public and private components.
+The Apiculus Cloud Console allows you to create secure shell connections to Instances in your account by using SSH keys, in addition to using Instance passwords.
+Since passwords can be easily compromised, SSH keys provide a more secure alternative.
+These keys function as encrypted signatures and work only when their public and private components match.

 Managing SSH Keys

-1. New SSH key pairs can be generated from the Generate a new key pair button on the bottom left.
-This will create a public-private key pair and download the private key on your system while keeping the public key in your Apiculus CloudConsole account.
-You can then use the downloaded private key to connect to virtual machines that are associated with the corresponding public key.
+This creates a public-private key pair, downloading the private key to your system while storing the public key in your Apiculus Cloud Console account.
+You can then use the downloaded private key to connect to virtual machines associated with the corresponding public key.

-1. Existing public keys on your system can be uploaded to your Apiculus Cloud account using the Upload a public key button.
-This assumes that you already have a key pair on your system and just upload the contents of the public key (typically, a .pub file in your system’s SSH directory) to your Apiculus CloudConsole account.
+This requires you to already have a key pair on your system, and you simply need to upload the contents of the public key (usually a .pub file from your system’s SSH directory) to your Apiculus Cloud Console account.

 Using Linux Instances with SSH Keys